runtime-terror-028/Matrix-Calculator.io/README.md

 2. Make sure python is installed
 3. This code uses `Tkinder` and `argparse` which are in most cases preinstalled.
 If they are not in your case then install it using pip.
 4. Open the directory where you have dowloaded or cloned this code in your terminal
-5. For CLI run `python3 main.py` in linux or `python main.py in windows`
+5. For CLI run `python3 main.py` in linux or `python main.py` in windows
-6. For GUI run `python3 main.py --gui` in linux or `python main.py --gui`
+6. For GUI run `python3 main.py --gui` in linux or `python main.py --gui` in windows